We try and vary our meals out as much as possible but had never tried Caribbean food so we were really excited to try out Turtle Bay in Newcastle.

 Hubby chose the banana and toffee cheese cake, a triple layered cheesecake with crispy biscuit base, creamy soft cheese, banana and toffee.
 He said is was delicious and very creamy though the placement on the plate was a little strange.

 Both desserts cost £4.95 which I think is a great price for a city centre restaurant.

 The little man chose food from the Little Turtles menu where children can pick from 5 options which cost £4.50 each.
 There is chicken flatbread, flatbread, chicken breast, cheese burger and beef burger all with the choice of fries, sweet potato mash, rice ‘n’ peas or salad.

 The little man chosen the flatbread with cheese and tomatoes, served with fries.
 To be honest, he wasn’t a huge fan.
 He picked at the cheese on the top but said he didn’t really like it and the fries were a little undercooked for him.
 I think the kids menu is a little boring in comparison to the amazing things on the normal menu.
-I think if we returned with him, we’d probably order him something from the start menu or share ours with him.
+I think if we returned with him, we’d probably order him something from the starter menu or share ours with him.

 I think he’d have preferred something from the adults menu just maybe smaller in size.

-However, Hubby and I were really impressed with our food.
+Hubby and I were really impressed with our food.
 The portions are impressive and everything we tried tasted lovely.
 Hubby and I will definitely return and take advantage of the 2 4 1 cocktails with our next meal.

 There is a good selection of vegetarian, vegan and gluten free options on the menu which I thought was pretty impressive.
 As well as great food, the service was faultless.
-The staff were friendly and attentive without being instrusive.
+The staff were friendly and attentive without being intrusive.

 * Our meal was complimentary.
 Opinions are my own.